Vyral/base-template/_posts/2019-05-29-a-closer-look-at-keelty-homes-latest.md

 {% include pullquote.html %}

-**These homes start in the high $600,000 range up to the mid- $700,000 price point for some of the finishes that you see in the video above.**
+**These homes start in the high $600,000 range up to the mid-$700,000 price point for some of the finishes that you see in the video above.**

 There are two very impressive large bedrooms and no small rooms in the house. **Every square foot makes sense.** There is plenty of storage, plenty of room to move around, and the master bedroom suite and bathroom are incredibly impressive.
 There’s also the ability to make a fourth bedroom in the basement if that’s something you’re interested in.